transmitly/transmitly/README.md

 | Push Notifications  | [Transmitly.ChannelProvider.Firebase](https://github.com/transmitly/transmitly-channel-provider-firebase)  |

 ### Delivery Reports
-Now that we are dispatching communications, the next questiona along the lines of: how do I log things; how do I store the content; what about status updates from the 3rd party services?
+Now that we are dispatching communications, the next question is along the lines of: how do I log things; how do I store the content; what about status updates from the 3rd party services?
 All great questions.
 To start, we'll focus on logging the requests.
 Our simple example is using the SMTP library.
 In that case we don't get a lot of visibility into if it was sent.
 Just that it was dispatched or delivered.
 Once you move into 3rd party channel providers you start to unlock more fidelity into what is and has happened to your communications.
 Delivery reports are how you manage these updates in a structured and consistent way across any channel provider or channel.

 ```csharp
 using Transmitly;